 15. Singapore Botanic Gardens

 On the edge of Orchard Road you will find the Singapore Botanic Gardens, the only tropical garden to be named a UNESCO World Heritage Site.
 The gardens host over 10,000 species of plants, which are complemented by charming lakes, lawns, and streams.
 Couples can spend a romantic a day taking in the sights and smells of one of the most beautiful gardens in the world at the Singapore Botanic Gardens.

 16. National Orchid Garden

 Bask in the splendor of the beautiful orchids at the National Orchid Garden.
-As you enjoy a romantic walk along the paths of the garden, you’ll encounter lush green tunnels and the vibrant colors of over 1000 species of orchids.
+As you enjoy a romantic walk along the paths of the garden, you’ll see lush green tunnels and the vibrant colors of over 1000 species of orchids.
 Statues and fountains complement the garden, creating the perfect backdrop for a peaceful stroll.
 Don’t miss the National Orchid Garden, located at the Singapore Botanic Gardens!

 17. Singapore Zoo